open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-create-issues-and-pull-requests.md

 - **(Screenshot showing the Library and the "+" button)**

 <img src="https://github.com/user-attachments/assets/65a9729e-bfd5-422e-8371-0b5cf3f465c6" width="800" alt="Library and Add Button">

+#### **Step 4: Prepare Your HTML Game**
+- Research or create an HTML game.
+You can use GitHub or other online resources as references.
+Be creative!
+- Test your game locally to ensure it works as expected.

 #### **Step 5: Example: Sudoku Game**
 - For guidance, here is an example of a simple Sudoku game.
 You can use a single `.html` file or include multiple files if needed.